Parthita/simple_sentiment_analyzer/README.md

 ## Usage

 1. Enter a search query in the sidebar
-2. Adjust parameters (Twitter posts, News articles)
+2. Adjust parameters (News articles)
 3. Click "Analyze Sentiment" to start
 4. Explore results and export data